StickAndBindleGames/Prototypes/README.md

 ----

-## Tiny Haunter
-You play as the ghosts of a house trying to scare away the largely clueless inhabitants.
-Would attempt to find humor in the oodles of kitchy horror tropes over the ages.

 ## Tiny Revolt
 You manage the inhabitants of a tabletop village trying to gain support and overthrow your tiny king.
 Would need to garner support for your cause, barricade alleyways, fight guards and eventually take over the castle.